GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-asimba.md

  - `SAML` > `IDPs`
  - 'Add IDP'
-   - ID: EntityID of remote IDP. i.e. https://[idp_hostname]/idp/shibboleth
+   - ID: EntityID of remote IDP. i.e. `https://[idp_hostname]/idp/shibboleth`
    - Friendly Name: Remote AuthN Server 1
    - Metadata URL: Not required
    - Metadata Timeout: -1
    - Metadata File: upload metadata
    - Trust Certificate File: Grab SAML metadata from remote IDP and upload that.
 This certificate must be no password protected and x509 format crt.
-If remote IDP is another Gluu Server then grab 'shibIDP.crt' from /etc/certs/ of that server.
+If remote IDP is another Gluu Server then grab `shibIDP.crt` from `/etc/certs/` of that server.
    - NameIDFormat: urn:oasis:names:tc:SAML:2.0:nameid-format:transient [ If your remote AuthN server is also a Gluu Server ].
 This NameID might vary according to various types of AuthN server.
    - Enabled: Yes
    - Send Scoping in AuthNRequest: Yes